rnreich/recursive-symmetric-adversarial-ensemble/README.md

        if intelligence_signal == float(1):
            wake = True

-*The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.
-The operator is trained to predict the correct value while being aware of these cycles, and is the biggest component in every synapse.*
+*The variable **wake** being set to True causes a sudden reset of all training variables (local, not backend), along with the high gate errors being entered into the recursive cycle.
+The operator is trained to predict the correct value while being aware of these cycles and the flags, and is the biggest component in every synapse.*

 --------------------------------------------------------------------------------